jhu-ep-coursera/restaurant-server/README.md

 **NOTE!
 From this step forward, make sure you are located inside the `restaurant-server` directory!
 If not, navigate to that directory using `cd restaurant-server`.**

-Type the following in the Command Prompt (Windows) or Terminal app (Mac) to have Heroku generate a random subdomain name for your application:
+Type the following command to have Heroku generate a random subdomain name for your application:

 ```bash
 heroku create